Writer Guidelines (Jan. 2014 version)

 For cover stories, Faith Today works with experienced writers who can do diverse research and provide analysis as well as write a lively article.

 For Kingdom Matters or Arts & Culture: Send a query by email, fax or letter.
 Outline the story and whom you plan to interview.
 If you are new to us please include your writing background.

 Contacting Faith Today: We prefer carefully composed query letters sent by email to email@example.com.
 If you are mailing hardcopy, include a SASE with Canadian postage (or international reply coupon) for prompt reply.
 If your idea is very time-sensitive, call 905-479-5885 x.
 241.

 Unsolicited manuscripts are not accepted.
 They will not be returned.

 Rates include both first North American serial print rights as well as perpetual web rights.
-They also apply to most "digital only" articles as well.
+In rare cases they also apply to articles written exclusively for our website.

 Most features: $Cdn 0.25/word